Home

 Here's the step by step process...

 Step 3: Carefully pour the lye from the re-sealable bag into the water while stirring the solution briskly with a silicone, heavy duty rubber, or wooden utensil.
 Keep mixing until all the lye is dissolved.
-The reaction created by combining the lye with the water will cause this mixture to heat up to 200 degrees; so be careful!
+The reaction created by combining the lye with the water will cause this mixture to heat up; so be careful!

 Step 4: Place a thermometer in the lye/water solution and set safely aside for future use.
 The temperature needs to reduce to about 95 degrees Fahrenheit before it is ready to use.

-Step 5: Measure out the 2 pounds of olive oil, 1.25 pounds of coconut oil and .75 pounds of palm oil.
-I usually do this in separate glass bowls.
+Step 5: Measure out the 26.5 ounces of olive oil, 16.5 ounces of coconut oil and 10 ounces of palm oil. for the beginner, it may be best to do this in separate glass bowls.

 Step 6: Melt the 2 solid oils (the coconut oil and palm oil) to liquid form using a 3 quart saucepan.
 Always use low heat as you don’t want to burn the oils.